nobodhi/javascript_coding_exercise/README.md

 #### Solution

 Fibonacci can be solved iteratively or recursively.
 In the latter case, it's important to make sure you're not repeating work.
-This solution handles that using a global variable inside the module.
+The solution in fibonacci.js addresses this using a global variable inside the module.
 This is known as 'memoization'.